gar6920/3D-V2/memory bank/architecture.md

   - Uses 'YXZ' rotation order for proper FPS camera behavior
   - Implements yaw (left/right) rotation
   - Implements pitch (up/down) with -89° to +89° limits
+  - Inverts Y-axis in third-person view for more intuitive control
   - Prevents camera flipping at extreme angles
 - Handles movement:
   - Only processes movement when pointer is locked
   - Calculates movement direction based on player rotation
   - Normalizes movement vector for consistent speed
   - Applies MOVEMENT_SPEED constant for smooth motion
+  - Checks for collisions before applying movement
+  - Only moves if no collision would occur at the future position
   - Updates playerGroup position rather than camera directly
   - Movement is relative to player facing direction
   - WASD keys move in the corresponding view-relative directions